Ramipril: NHS prescribing information and patient guide

 Prescriptions:

-• It is available as tablets (1.25 mg, 2.5 mg, 5 mg, 10 mg) and capsules
+- It comes as tablets (1.25 mg, 2.5 mg, 5 mg, 10 mg) and capsules.

 Repeat prescriptions:

-• Once your dose is stable, your GP can set up a repeat prescription
+- Once your dose is stable, your GP can set up a repeat prescription.

-• You will still need an annual medication review
+- You will still need an annual medication review.

 NHS pharmacy services:

-• Community pharmacists can answer questions about ramipril side effects and interactions
+- Community pharmacists can answer questions about ramipril side effects and interactions.

 FAQ